Last Updated: 1st November 2024

-August 15th 2024 is this year’s A level Results Day.
+August 14th 2025 is the next A level Results Day.
 If you’re among the many students who didn’t meet their predicted scores and fell short of their spot at university, don’t start panicking just yet.

 That might not be what you want to hear after recently sitting for them, but it’s a great way to boost your CV, help you achieve jobs, and nab that university place if you choose.
 You can even study from home online.